jneey2000/mugip-publicity-page/README.md

 # mugip-publicity-page
-A simple page promoting the mugip application.
+A simple page promoting the mugip application. made by 2021
 # Go to Website
  https://jneey2000.github.io/mugip-publicity-page/